 Yes.
 Repayments will be based on your income, not what you borrowed.
 You will repay 6% of your income over the threshold (currently £21,000 a year) towards your loan.
-Repayments will normally start the April after you finish or leave your course, but no repayments will be taken before April 2019.
+Repayments will normally start the April after you finish or leave your course.
 When it comes to repayment there are a couple of differences from other student loans that you should be aware of:

 - Interest will be charged at the RPI plus 3% from the day the first payment is made to you until the loan is repaid in full or written off.
 It won’t vary depending on your income after you finish your course.

-- If you started your undergraduate course on or after 1 September 2012 and have any other loans from the Student Loans Company you will also repay these at the same time.
-This means you will repay 9% of your income over £21,000 towards the student loan you took for your undergraduate course and 6% of your income over £21,000 towards your Postgraduate Loan.
-This means you will repay 15% of your income over the threshold in total.
+- If you started your undergraduate course on or after 1 September 2012 and have any other loans from the Student Loans Company you will repay these at the same time.
+This means you will repay 9% of your income over £26,575 towards the student loan you took for your undergraduate course and 6.1% of your income over £21,000 towards your Postgraduate Loan.
+As a result when you become eligible to repay both loans you will repay a total of 15.1% of your income.
 Examples: